-Interior modifications for an artist and attorney to their 3-story 1993 Post Modern style home.
-The existing home was designed for them by another architect, is in a very vibrant intown Atlanta neighborhood and has been the couple's primary residence for 24 years.
+Interior modifications for an artist and attorney to their three-story 1994 Post Modern style home.
+The home is in a vibrant in-town Atlanta neighborhood and has been the couple's primary residence for over two decades.

 The owners’ primary goals were increasing kitchen function, enhancing circulation, introducing more natural light, expanding visual linkages between the kitchen, living room and dining room, as well as providing additional opportunities for the exhibition of their delightfully eclectic art collection.